pipelight/doc.pipelight/helpers/overview.md

 ]),
 ```

-### Concept
+### A dire need of simplicity

 Pipelight core features allow users to write pipelines in whichever manner is possible.

 You surely have already built your own functions to generate pipelines.

-Helpers are here to standardize and **structurize pipeline definition**
+Helpers are here to **standardize** and **structurize pipeline definition**
 to finally ship great functions to **ease trivial pipeline writting**.

-For example, this helper will generate the docker commands for you.
+For example, this helper will generate bash docker commands so you don't have to.

 ```ts
 const docker = new Docker({